ByAUJay

 2.1 Reward Structures

-- Transaction Fees: Collected from user transactions, allocated to validators.
+- Transaction Fees: These are gathered from user transactions and handed over to validators.

 2.2 Calculating Expected Returns